quillstack/di/README.md

 - Define dependencies based on interfaces.
 - Define parameters e.g. credentials for a database in `Database` class.
 - To use constructors or/and class properties.
+- To implement your own instance factories e.g. for `Request` classes.

 #### Simple usage